Kidneys are important organs and are extremely fragile.

 In dogs, normal BUN is about 10-25 mg/dl and normal creatinine level is about 1-2 mg/dl.

-In addition, exploratory surgery and biopsy of the kidneys may also be performed to make an exact diagnosis to see if the kidney failure is treatable, and if so, to determine the most appropriate treatment.
+In addition to blood tests, the vet may perform exploratory surgery and biopsy of the kidneys to see if the kidney failure is treatable, and if so, to determine the most appropriate treatment.

 Some forms of mild acute kidney failure are curable using medication.